Financial Poise

 Securing a Competitive Advantage with Anti-Data Breach Technology

-Once a framework has been adopted, it must be supported by perceptive people, thorough processes and effective technologies.
-If social awareness techniques are not instituted within an organization, the employees will continue to be susceptible to malicious attempts (e.g., phishing emails).
+Once a framework has been adopted, it must be supported by perceptive people, thorough processes, and effective technologies.
+If social awareness techniques are not instituted within an organization, the employees will continue to be susceptible to malicious attempts like phishing emails.
 This can result in unauthorized access to critical technologies and personal information.
-Some of this personal information can include health records, social security numbers and genetic data.
+Some of this personal information can include health records, social security numbers, and genetic data.

-Successfully combating APTs and preventing data breaches requires an understanding that threats are always present, risks need to be evaluated on a continuous basis and the frequency of attacks will vary over time.
-Businesses that understand these concepts will have a significant competitive advantage as a result of having sustainable and recoverable IT operations.
+Effective threat deterrence needs teamwork and knowledge of an organization’s threats.
+It also requires strong IT controls and quick incident response.
+Successfully combating APTs and preventing data breaches requires an understanding that threats are always present, risks need to be evaluated continuously, and the frequency of attacks will vary over time.
+Businesses that grasp these concepts will have a significant competitive advantage through sustainable and recoverable IT operations.

 About Adam Sarote